Chia-Network/oldvdf-competition/README.md

+# Chia VDF competition and implementation

+In an attempt to create a secure, open and decentralized consensus algorithm, Chia is hosting a 3 month long competition, for the implementation of fast and secure verifiable delay functions.

 This is an in-development version of the Chia Network proof-of-time verifiable delay function "inkfish".

-An optional install is `gmpy2` to potentially speed up primality testing.

-On a Mac, run

-    $ brew install gmp libmpc

-Set up your virtual environments:

-    $ python3 -m venv env
-    $ ln -s env/bin/activate
-    $ . ./activate
-    $ pip install -e .

-Check out the command-line tools:

-    $ pot -h

-Generate a proof of time.

-    $ pot deadbeef 1000

-Generate a small proof of time.

-    $ pot -s deadbeef 1000

-Verify a proof of time.

-    $ pot deadbeef 1000 <proof>
+Below, you can also find a summary of the rules, a link to the rules and disclosures, relevant  research papers.

 The verifiable delay function used is the iterated squarings / RSA timelock construction.
 The code implements both RSA and classgroup settings for this.